llmahima/Periodic-table/README.md

-this is a dynamic periodic table
+this is a  periodic table